PC Audio Peripherals

 Whether you’re using your PC for work, gaming, music/video creation, or just general use, having the right peripherals can make all the difference when it comes to comfort, ease of use and performance.
 In this instance, we’re going to look at audio peripherals for your PC.

 Almost all modern laptops tend to have a built-in microphone and speakers, and in some rare cases PC’s, but they’re not always great quality and can be unpredictable when it comes to background noise and your distance from the mic.
 A headset, however, eliminates both of these problems by combining a headphone and microphone so you get great quality sound into your ears, and great quality speech through a microphone much closer to your face.
-Two great options are the beyerdynamic Custom Game and beyerdynamic MMX 300 2nd Gen.
+One great option is the beyerdynamic MMX 300 2nd Gen.

 Check out the headsets here.
 Or, if a headset isn’t your style, you can always keep your headphones and microphone separate and opt for the next two options:

 So you’ve decided to split the headset.
 Maybe you don’t need a microphone, or maybe you just don’t like it at the side of your face, who am I to judge? beyerdynamic have a rich plethora of headphones to choose from.
 The DT 770 Pro, for example, reached fame in the studio industry and is considered the industry standard of studio headphones making them perfect for listening to music and for long periods of use.
 The T 51 I is another beyerdynamic headphone that is also perfect for PC audio due to their lightweight and portable design, not to mention the high-quality Tesla driver technology.